seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Appendices/AppendixA-Full-Code-Base/Part6-Bank-Import-and-API-Routes.md

 }
 ```

+Note: `await headers()` here is the correct Next.js 16 async pattern — this route was already validated for that convention.

 ---

-This is the end of Appendix A. All files in the qb-clone project have now been shown in their final, accumulated state across every part (INDEX + 1, 1b, 1c, 2, 2b, 2c, 3, 3b, 3c, 4, 4b, 4c, 4d, 5, 5b, 5c, 6, 6b — 18 notes total).
+## 🎉 This is the end of Appendix A

+All files in the qb-clone project have now been shown in their final, accumulated state across the full appendix (INDEX + Parts 1, 1b, 1c, 2, 2b, 2c, 3, 3b, 3c, 4, 4b, 4c, 4d, 5, 5b, 5c, 6, 6b — 18 notes total).

 ### Summary: what this appendix proves

-If every file shown across this appendix is created exactly as written, in the folder structure shown in the INDEX note, the result is a complete, working, deployable double-entry accounting application — the same application built incrementally across the tutorial parts, just shown here as one coherent final snapshot rather than a step-by-step build history.
-Use the tutorial parts to understand WHY each piece exists and HOW it was built; use this appendix as the definitive reference for WHAT the final code should look like.
+If every file shown across this appendix is created exactly as written, in the folder structure shown in the INDEX note, the result is a complete, working, deployable double-entry accounting application — the same application built incrementally across the 25-part tutorial series, just shown here as one coherent final snapshot rather than a step-by-step build history.
+Use the numbered tutorial Parts to understand WHY each piece exists and HOW it was built; use this appendix as the definitive reference for WHAT the final code should look like.

----

-That's the complete Appendix A, start to finish — every single file in the qb-clone project, in its final accumulated state.
-Between the full tutorial series (Parts 0-24) and this appendix, you now have everything needed to either build this step-by-step or reconstruct the finished app directly.